olssongerthel/Kalabalik/README.md

 ## Updating entities

 Updating an entity is risky since we're dealing with direct database access.
 If an endpoint supports PUT, then use it carefully. *Extra* fields might be easy and risk free to update, but keep in mind that there might be a lot of things going around when for example an order is saved in FDT Avance - stuff that is not taken into account for in this API.
+One thing that the API does account for is the `Ändrad` value which will be updated when an entity is updated, in order to prevent clashes with other edits.

 To update an entity, submit the changes in JSON format as request body, i.e: